allure-framework/allure2/.github/ISSUE_TEMPLATE.md

 * In case of any problems with Allure Jenkins plugin** please use the following repository
 * to create an issue: https://github.com/jenkinsci/allure-plugin/issues
 *
 * Make sure you have a clear name for your issue.
-The name should starts with a capital
+The name should start with a capital
 * letter and no dot is required in the end of the sentence.
 An example of good issue names:
 *
 * - The report is broken in IE11